instrumental-products/agent-os/README.md

 └── instructions/
     ├── plan-product.md     # How to initialize products
     ├── plan-project.md     # How to plan features
-    └── execute-task.md     # How to build and ship
+    ├── execute-task.md     # How to build and ship
+    └── analyze-product.md  # How to add to existing code
 ```

 **In each product (local):**